 Errol Wallace (Sir Anthony Hopkins) is an efficiency expert, managing the high-profile downsizing of a major auto parts factory.
 But when he is hired to evaluate a small moccasin factory which seems to be from another era, Errol has to reconsider the rapid modernization he advocates, as he is confronted by the human faces such plans hurt.

 He entered their factory as the enemy.
 He left as their hero.

 Did You Know?

-The film has also been released under the title "Spotswood", the name of the Melbourne suburb in which the film is set.
+This movie has also been released under the title "Spotswood", the name of the Melbourne suburb in which this movie is set.
 See more